sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-conditional-logic/README.md

 ## Watch Out!

-The most common mistake you're likely to make when using comparisons in conditional logic is to mix up the assignment operator (`=`) with one the comparison operator (`===`).
-In some languages, the result of an assignment is `undefined`, so this will never run:
+The most common mistake when using comparisons in conditional logic is to mix up the assignment operator `=` with the comparison operator `===`.
+The result of an assignment in JavaScript is the falsy value `undefined`, so this will never run:

 ```js
 const zipCode = "80239"